 Kids are busy.

-Midweek, frankly isn’t much better.
-After a few consecutive weeks of this…
+Unfortunately, the week isn’t much better.
+After a few consecutive weeks of….

 Mom: Hi honey, whatcha doing?
 Driving to swim?

 Me: Nope, but I should be!
 Gotta go!

 …I realized that I was overbooked.
 I was forgetting an appointment I’ve had on the books for years, so who knows what else I didn’t show up to!?!
 So rather than get a new planner, cover my refrigerator in reminders or scold myself, I took stock of our activities.
 I prioritized.
 And I decided that figuring out how to be less busy was at the top of my priority list.
 Because we just couldn’t go on like this.

 We all have the rest of our lives to be busy and I couldn’t justify running my kids around from place to place.
 For what?
 T-ball isn’t going to get him into the Majors, music class isn’t going to make him the next Beethoven, and all of it costs more than just playing in the dirt.
 Which is basically his four year old dream come true.
 The same goes for the three year old.
 And the one year old.

 So I cancelled everything except swim lessons.
 And preschool 3 days a week for the bigs.
 Because we have a pool and my kids need to know how to swim, and we have a lot of kids and Mommy needs a break for 4 hours once in a while.